‘GH’ Spoilers For Weeks Of Aug 14 & 21: Sam Confesses, Verdict In Julian’s Trial, Alexis Calms Carly’s Rage

 — General Hospital (@GeneralHospital) August 11, 2017

 Spoilers for the week of August 14 from Daytime Royalty reveal that Sonny returns home after he is discharged from the hospital.
 He has recovered from his terrifying near-death experience.
-Dante, Nathan and Michael (Chad Duell) confront him and accuse him of concealing information that could help the police find his shooter.
+Dante, Nathan, and Michael (Chad Duell) confront him and accuse him of concealing information that could help the police find his shooter.

 Michael insists that Sonny must name the person who shot him.
 Sonny only beats around the bush and avoids mentioning Sam’s name.